folio-org/stripes-testing/doc/differences-in-stripes-components-testing.md

 The tests for the `stripes-components` library currently differ in several ways from those of the Stripes applications (`ui-users`, etc.) It turns out that these are all orthogonal and can be considered in isolation.
 We should decide, for each of them, whether to retrofit to the application tests.

+This discussion paper is the outcome of an informal break-out meeting on the afternoon of Tuesday 8 May 2018, with Mike Taylor, John Coburn, Matt Jones and Zak Burke.

 ## Waiting on elements instead of delays